Hitoshirenu/HowToContribute/README.md

 9. **Merge the latest from the `develop` branch and resolve any conflicts** (*before submitting a pull request!*)
 10. Submit a pull request to the `develop` branch

 **You should submit one pull request per feature!** The smaller the PR, the better your chances are of getting merged.
-Enormous PRs will takely enormous amounts of time to review.
+Enormous PRs will likely take enormous amounts of time to review.

 # Style guidelines